 Upon arrival at the Skill (contest site) area, Competitors will participate in a Safety workshop and they will be expected to work and maintain a safe working area during the competition.
 Any Competitor breaking any health, safety and environmental rules, may be required to undertake a second safety workshop.
 This will not affect the Competitor's competition time.

-5.2 List of required personal protective equipment (PPE) provided by the competitor.
+- 5.2 Personal protective equipment (PPE) provided by the competitor.

-• CSA grade 1 safety boots or shoes
+- None required

-5.3 List of required personal protective equipment (PPE) provided by Skills/Compétences Canada.
+- 5.3 Personal protective equipment (PPE) provided as needed by Skills/Compétences Canada.

-- Hard Hat

-- Safety Glasses

 - Safety Vest

 - Hearing Protection

-6. ASSESSMENT
+6 ASSESSMENT

 6.1 Points breakdown